tamtran4869/job_search/README.md

 ### Built With

-Using ddgr library to search for websites and selenium for scraping data.
+Using ddgr library to search for websites and selenium for scraping data (included data in displayed iframe elements which offten are used to list opening jobs).
 These are 2 main steps.
 * ddrg: https://github.com/jarun/ddgr
 * selenium: https://pypi.org/project/selenium/